These 7 Companies Secretly Own Dozens of VPNs

 I’m going to tell you what I learned about these companies and the VPNs they own.
 I’m also going to explain how you can find a VPN provider that is truly trustworthy and transparent.

-I recommend NordVPN for its speed, top-notch security features, and ease of use.
+I recommend ExpressVPN for its speed, top-notch security features, and ease of use.